moccalotto/kaosrpg/index.md

 Most notably, you can spend 2 karma points to make a test *easier*.
 You can also spend 3 karma points to reroll a failed test.

-A character cannot have more than 10 karma points (this is called the max-karma value).
+A character cannot have more than 10 karma points (this is called the *Max Karma* value).

-A character begins every session with 2 karma points (called the karma-reset value), no matter how many points they accumulated during the previous session.
+A character begins every session with 2 karma points (called the *Karma Reset* value), no matter how many points they accumulated during the previous session.

 The GM may The GM can also award karma points to a character if she invokes some